Externship Frequently Asked Questions

 Most externship placements are one semester in length, but some placements may allow or require a yearlong commitment.
 Many students participate in a second or third externship semester at different placements.
 Students may not split their externship between two placements during the same semester.
 Also, students should read the law bulletin to ensure they do not exceed a maximum of 6 credit hours of pooled courses including the academic externship course and certain independent studies courses (L898, G898, L899, and G899).

 Students are generally not allowed to participate in both clinic and an externship during the same semester because of the intense time commitments required for both experiences and the potential for conflicts of interest.
-In rare circumstances, a student may be allowed to participate in both a clinic and the externship program during the same semester with the approval of the clinic professor and externship placement.

 Yes.
 Students enrolled in term-time externships may work at placements in any location as long as their schedule can accommodate the travel time, which does not count towards externship hours.
 Long-distance externship placements during the summer semester are common.
 Students can use the self-created externship process to find a placement anywhere in the country and enroll in the online externship course available during the summer.